InstaPy/InstaPy/README.md

 ### Getting started

+#### You need to have [Python](https://www.python.org/downloads/) 2.7 or 3.6 installed.
+Setted up path for PY command.
+Installed [Selenium](http://selenium-python.readthedocs.io/) and [pyvirtualdriver](https://pypi.python.org/pypi/PyVirtualDisplay).

 #### Make sure to get the right ```chromedriver``` for your system from here: [https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Just put it in ```/assets```.

-### > If you're not too familiar with code and you're working on Windows, try out this tool to set up the settings: [InstaPy Windows GUI](https://github.com/Nemixalone/GUI-tool-for-InstaPy-script)
+#### > If you're not too familiar with code and you're working on Windows, try out this tool to set up the settings: [InstaPy Windows GUI](https://github.com/Nemixalone/GUI-tool-for-InstaPy-script)

 ```bash
 cd InstaPy